magnusoy/Face-Tracker/README.md

 # Face Tracker

-This program utilize a Raspberry Pi and a Arduino for face tracking.
+This program utilize a Raspberry Pi face/object tracking.

-It does so by using the Raspi-Cam for face detection and two servoes for moving in the x and y plane.
+It does so by using the Raspi-Cam for face/object detection and two servoes for moving in the x and y plane.

 ## Installing